mathjax/MathJax-test/web/docs/source/manual-testing.rst

 ===================

 To load a unit test, you just have to open the test pages in the browser you want to test.
-It is also possible to provide the some configuration options in the query string of the URI:
+It is also possible to provide some configuration options in the query string of the URI:

 - **mathJaxPath**.
 By default, the test page looks for an ancestor directory